 This paper introduces several measures of the amount of knowledge gained via interaction, and investigates the relations among them.
+(In all cases, a zero amount of knowledge coincides with zero-knowledge.)

 Comments: Authored by O. Goldreich and E. Petrank.
 Appeared in